ai-cfia/dev-rel-docs/adr/003-database-choice.md

 ## Executive Summary

-This ADR details our thought process regarding our database system's choice and highlights the factors influencing this choice.
+This Architecture Decision Record (ADR) details our thought process regarding our database system's choice and highlights the factors influencing this choice.
 We considered MySQL, Microsoft SQL Server, and PostgreSQL, ultimately opting for PostgreSQL because of its robust features, scalability, and suitability for our specific needs thanks to